oldd/projects/02-be-google/project_backgrounds.md

 ## Steps to Victory

 1. Go to this old version of [apple.com](http://web.archive.org/web/20140301004610/http://www.apple.com/) and have a look around.
-2. Set up a Github repository for this project
+2. Follow the instructions atop the [Google Homepage project](/web-development-101/html-css) to set up a Github repository for this project (of course you'll need to change the title).
 3. Create a new HTML document.
 4. Think about all the elements on the page and how they are grouped together.
 5. Lay out the basic structure of the page using empty `<div>` elements that are appropriately sized and positioned.
 You may want to make their background colors different so you can see them.
 Don't forget to use your browser's developer tools (right click on the page, click "inspect element")!